AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 `PATCH /api/cars/{carid}`
 --------------------------------------------------------------

-Endpoint to update a single car in the database by carid.
+Endpoint to update a single car in the database by Car ID.

 | Body parameter | Required/optional | Description | Type |
 | -------------- | ----------------- | ----------- | ---- |